dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/build-a-blazor-app.md

 :::moniker-end

-Save the `TodoItem.cs` file and the updated `Pages/Todo.razor` file.
+Save the `TodoItem.cs` file and the updated `Todo.razor` file.
 In the command shell, the app is automatically rebuilt when the files are saved.
 The browser reloads the page.

 When the **`Add todo`** button is selected, nothing happens because an event handler isn't attached to the button.